maovidal/buildroot_external_kivy/package/python-kivy/README.md

 *Remark: USE_SDL seems to be deprecated in Kivy 2.1.0*

-# Packages that may be useful or yet to evaluate:
+# Packages that may be useful or yet to be evaluated:

 * BR2_PACKAGE_XSERVER_XORG_SERVER_XVFB  # Frame buffer?
 * BR2_PACKAGE_XDRIVER_XF86_VIDEO_FBDEV  # framebuffer device video driver for the Xorg X server